-Workplace Communication in English (HR1C 46) underpins the unit Communication: Business Communication in semester 2.
+Workplace Communication in English (HR1C 46) is delivered in semester 1 and it underpins the unit Communication: Business Communication in semester 2.

 Communication: Business Communication (HP75 47) is particularly important as it not only teaches skills for the workplace but also enables students to critically read and understand complex written communication and produce well-structured, written reports on complex issues.
 This will be particularly useful for students and help them prepare for assessment in their other subjects.